canonical/k8s-operator/CONTRIBUTING.md

 You should see that there's a controller running on a cloud substrage like `aws` or `lxd` or some other cloud substrate that supports machines -- not a kubernetes substrate.

 `pytest-operator` will create a new juju model and deploy a cluster into each model for every test module (eg `test_something.py`).
-For now, only one module is define at `.tests/integration/test_k8s.py`.
+For now, only one module is defined at `.tests/integration/test_k8s.py`.
 When the tests complete (successful or not), `pytest-operator` will clean up the models for you.

 Running the integration tests are as easy as:
 ```shell